pfefferle/wordpress-webmention/readme.md

 ### 3.8.10 ###

-* Always enable webmentions on basis that using plugin means you want webmentions instead of using default pingback setting
+* Always enable Webmentions on basis that using plugin means you want Webmentions instead of using default pingback setting
 * Fix auto approve based on domain

 ### 3.8.9 ###